florian-do/Spotishare-iOS/README.md

 ### Prerequisites

-Before building the project you NEED to add your Spotify APIKEY, CALLBACK, TOKEN_SWAP AND TOKEN_REFRESH to your `debug.xcconfig`
-You can follow those steps :
+Before building the project you MUST add your Spotify APIKEY, CALLBACK, TOKEN_SWAP AND TOKEN_REFRESH to your `debug.xcconfig` You can follow those steps :
 * [Keeping secrets out of Git in your iOS app](https://medium.com/ios-os-x-development/keeping-secrets-out-of-git-in-your-ios-app-c01a357e824b)
 * [Token Swap and Refresh](https://developer.spotify.com/documentation/ios/guides/token-swap-and-refresh/)